A positive period derivative in the quasi-periodic eruptions of ZTF19acnskyy: Conclusion

 \section{Conclusion}

-We reported the surprising result that the quasi-period eruptions (QPEs) in ZTF19acnskyy/``Ansky'' have shown a smoothly \textit{increasing} period throughout 2025-2026, consistent with a time-derivative $\dot{P}\approx(1.7\pm0.02)\times10^{-2}$ (Fig.~\ref{fig:oc}).
+We reported the surprising result that the quasi-period eruptions (QPEs) in ZTF19acnskyy/``Ansky'' have shown a smoothly \textit{increasing} period---exactly opposite to the gravitational wave and/or viscous drag-driven inspiral predicted by EMRI models---with a time-derivative $\dot{P}\approx(1.7\pm0.02)\times10^{-2}$ throughout 2025-2026 (Fig.~\ref{fig:oc}).
 Backwards-extrapolating the $\dot{P}$ implies that the $4.5-7$ day recurrence times observed in 2024 data are expected $\gtrsim 20$ QPEs before those in 2025, providing a partial explanation for the previous data.
 The period derivative has remained constant for over a full year thus far, ruling out period oscillations with $P\lesssim 11$ yr or amplitude $\lesssim 1000$ d.
 It remains possible that a very long-term sinusoidal modulation, of period $\sim 11-27$ yr and amplitude $\sim1000-4500$ d, is responsible for the observed period increase, though that is about equally challenging to explain.